UOA-CS732-SE750/cs732-examples/example-21-react-express/README.md

-# CS732 examples - Lecture 03 - Example 21 - React + Express integration; Consuming APIs from React code
+# CS732 examples - React + Express integration; Consuming APIs from React code
 This project contains the following:

 - An example project structure with frontend and backend elements.
 The frontend is written with create-react-app, while the backend is written with Node.js + Express.